zedix/awesome-web-components/README.md

 # Awesome Web Components [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> This is a curated list of Web Components design systems, librairies and resources.
+> This is a curated list of Web Components design systems, libraries and resources.

 - Web Components are the **native component model** on the web platform.
 - Web Components **exposes capabilities** previously reserved for native code